 The truth is that from the beginning of His mission, Christ was rarely alone because right from the start, he began to gather disciples who followed him everywhere and shared every aspect of life with him.
 Tradition speaks of 70 disciples, among whom Jesus chose 12 particularly close men.
 He shared the Last Supper and entrusted the task of spreading his message to the world, the Word of Salvation.
 He was ambassador and herald.

-One of them in particular, Peter, asked to found the Church.
+One of them in particular, Peter, asked to find the Church.
 In the Gospels of Mark and Luke, there is a clear difference between the apostles of Jesus and the disciples.
 While in Matthew, the 12 end up conforming to all those who followed Jesus.
 All the apostles of Jesus, except Judas Iscariot, are counted among the saints and blessed.

 If there are some uncertainties about the place chosen for the first calling of the 12 apostles for the names, there are no differences between the Gospels.